strapi/documentation/docusaurus/docs/cloud/account/account-billing.md

 ## Managing subscriptions

-Using the **Manage subscriptions** button, you can view and manage your subscriptions, account and billing information, and payment method.
+Using the **Manage subscriptions** button in the *Billing* tab, you can:

-1. Click the **Manage subscriptions** button.
-A login modal will appear.

-2. Enter the billing email address associated with your account and click **Continue**.

-3. The **Manage Subscriptions** modal will appear.
-From here, you can:

-   - view and edit your subscriptions by clicking on the active subscription(s) tile(s): change project name, update shipping details, [edit current subscription](#edit-subscription) and [cancel current subscription](#cancel-subscription)
+- view and edit your subscriptions by clicking on the active subscription(s) tile(s): change project name, update shipping details, [edit current subscription](#edit-subscription) and [cancel current subscription](#cancel-subscription),
-   - view and edit your Account Information: email, password, company name
+- view and edit your Account Information: email, password and company name,
-   - view and edit your Billing & Shipping Addresses
+- view and edit your Billing & Shipping Addresses,
-   - view and edit your Payment Methods and add new ones
+- view and edit your Payment Methods and add new ones,
-   - access your Billing History and download your invoices
+- access your Billing History and download your invoices.

 <ThemedImage
   alt="Subscriptions management modal"